REMUNERATION & NOMINATION COMMITTEE MEMBERS

 9.4 The Committee shall also make recommendations to the Board concerning;

-a) formulating plans for succession for both executive and non-executive directors and in particular for the key roles of chairman and chief executive;
+a) formulating plans for succession for both executive and non-executive directors and in particular for the key roles of chair and chief executive;

 b) suitable candidates for the role of senior independent director;

-c) membership of the audit committee, and any other Board committees as appropriate, in consultation with the chairmen of those committees;
+c) membership of the audit committee, and any other Board committees as appropriate, in consultation with the chair of those committees;

 d) the re-appointment of any non-executive director at the conclusion of their specified term of office having given due regard to their performance and ability to continue to contribute to the Board in the light of the knowledge, skills and experience required;

-e) the re-election by shareholders of directors under the annual re-election provisions of the UK Corporate Governance Code or the retirement by rotation provisions in the Company’s Articles of Association, having due regard to their performance and ability to continue to contribute to the Board in the light of the knowledge, skills and experience required and the need for progressive refreshing of the Board (particularly in relation to directors being re-elected for a term beyond six years);
+e) the re-election by shareholders of directors under the retirement by rotation provisions in the Company’s Articles of Association, or, if so decided by the Board, the annual re-election of all directors currently in office, having due regard to their performance and ability to continue to contribute to the Board in the light of the knowledge, skills and experience required and the need for progressive refreshing of the Board (particularly in relation to directors being re-elected for a term beyond six years);

 f) any matters relating to the continuation in office of any director at any time including the suspension or termination of service of an executive director as an employee of the Company subject to the provisions of the law and their service contract; and

 g) the appointment of any director to executive or other office.

 10.1.
 The Chair shall report to the Board on its proceedings after each meeting on all matters within its duties and responsibilities.